-An early attempt to identify weed seeds (Petersen and Krutz, 1992) showed the importance of using color instead of black and white images to improve classification accuracy.
-More recently, Chtioui et al. (1996) compared the capabilities of linear discriminant analysis and artificial neural networks (ANNs) to identify weed seeds from morphological and textural parameters.
+An early attempt to identify weed seeds[20] showed the importance of using color instead of black and white images to improve classification accuracy.
+More recently, Chtioui et al.[5] compared the capabilities of linear discriminant analysis and artificial neural networks (ANNs) to identify weed seeds from morphological and textural parameters.
 However, these investigations considered only four different species, which does not provide a good characterization of inter-species seed variations.
-In a previous work (Granitto et al., 2000), we assessed the discriminating power of different seed characteristics for the unique identification of seeds of weed species.
+In previous works[11,12], we assessed the discriminating power of different seed characteristics for the unique identification of seeds of weed species.
 We used a simple Bayesian approach (naïve Bayes classifier) to evaluate morphological, color and textural characteristics measured from video images, establishing their importance as classification features for weed seeds identification.
 The final classifier based on the optimal set of features showed a remarkable good performance.
 In addition, we presented classification results obtained using the same feature set as input of a committee of ANNs.
-These preliminary studies were conducted on a much larger basis than previous ones (Petersen and Krutz, 1992; Chtioui et al., 1996), including seed images of frequent weeds found in Argentina's commercial seed production industry.
-In particular, to avoid introducing a bias in the selection of species considered we restricted ourselves to the 58 species listed by the Secretary of Agriculture as prohibited and primary- and secondary-tolerated weeds.
+These preliminary studies were conducted on a much larger basis than previous ones[5,20], including seed images of frequent weeds found in Argentina's commercial seed production industry.
+In particular, to avoid introducing a bias in the selection of species considered, we restricted ourselves to the 58 species listed by the Secretary of Agriculture as prohibited and primary- and secondary-tolerated weeds.
 From this list we finally considered 57 species for which a good number (~ 40) of young exemplars were available in the seed bank of the Seed Analysis Laboratory at the Oliveros Experimental Station of the National Institute for Agricultural Technology (INTA).